-The listening process will run from 2020 to 2022 and will have both a national and a European dimension.
+The process launched from 2020 to 2022 has both a national and a European dimension.

-- The final results will then be published at national level and in a synthesis for the European level.
-These reports will provide an overview of the position of vulnerable people on energy transition and suggestions for the development of equitable energy transition policies.
+The results of this work are published in October 2022 at national and European level.
+These reports provide an overview vulnerable people’s positions on the energy transition and suggestions for the development of fair energy transition policies.

-Following the listening process, the results will be presented to key decision-makers in order to raise awareness of the concerns and ideas of vulnerable people and to promote their inclusion in the policy-making process.
+Following the process, the results are presented to key decision-makers to raise awareness on the concerns but also to put concrete proposals on the table.
+In addition to the energy aspect, the aim is also to promote their integration into the policy-making process.

 Added value of the approach

-- To better understand the views, fears and emotions of vulnerable people on the energy transition and its current and potential impact on their living conditions.
+Better understand the views, fears and emotions of those who will be most economically impacted by the energy transition.
+Include them to limit the impact on their living conditions.

-- To provide evidence-based input on the realities of the most vulnerable citizens, to national and European policy makers, researchers and stakeholders in the development of equitable energy transition policies.
+To provide an informed contribution, reflecting a diversity of experiences of the most vulnerable citizens, to national and European policy makers, researchers and stakeholders in the development of equitable energy transition policies.

 The King Baudouin Foundation is coordinating a consortium of European foundations to pave the way for a fair energy transition in Europe (Cariplo Foundation, Ikea Foundation, Deutsch Bunddestiffung Umwelt, Stiftung Mercator, Open society European society institute).

-The European part of this project is led by the following partners: Climate Outreach, IFOK, Eurpean Policy Centre.
+The European part of this project is led by the following partners: Climate Outreach, IFOK, European Policy Centre.